JPL-IMCE/gov.nasa.jpl.imce.oml.converters/README.md

   # 0) Get information about command-line options
   # omlDirectoryConverter
   #
+  # 1) Compare recursively OML files (text, owl, json) between two directories
+  # omlDirectoryConverter -- -diff <dir1> <dir2>
+  #
+  # where <dir1> and <dir2> are absolute paths to directories, each containing an oml.catalog.xml file.
+  #
+  # For `*.owl` and `*.owl`, this comparison only reports which files are different between the two directories.
+  # The comparison does not report the differences in these files.
+  #
+  # For `*.oml.json.zip`, this comparison reports line-level differences (added/deleted) for each OML table.
+  #
-  # 1) Convert all OML textual concrete syntax files *.oml
+  # 2) Convert all OML textual concrete syntax files *.oml
   # omlDirectoryConverter -- -cat <oml.catalog.xml> [-out|-d] <out.dir> -text
   #
-  # 2) Convert all OWL2-DL ontology syntax files *.owl
+  # 3) Convert all OWL2-DL ontology syntax files *.owl
   # omlDirectoryConverter -- -cat <oml.catalog.xml> [-out|-d] <out.dir>] -owl
   #
-  # 3) Convert all normalized tabular syntax files *.oml.json.zip
+  # 4) Convert all normalized tabular syntax files *.oml.json.zip
   # omlDirectoryConverter -- -cat <oml.catalog.xml> [-out|-d] <out.dir> -json
   #
   # where: